Productivity¶

 DataFrame product¶

-- Several parameterized indicators can produce DataFrames with different shapes and columns, which makes a Cartesian product of them tricky since they often share common column levels (such as "symbol") that shouldn't be combined with each other.
-There's now a method to cross-join multiple DataFrames block-wise.
+- Several parameterized indicators can produce DataFrames with different shapes and columns, which makes creating a Cartesian product tricky because they often share common column levels (such as "symbol") that should not be combined.
+There is now a method to cross-join multiple DataFrames block-wise.

 >>> data = vbt.YFData.pull(["BTC-USD", "ETH-USD"], missing_index="drop")